Thomas Jefferson National Accelerator Facility: CODA

 Since CEBAF has three complementary experiments running simultaneously, it was decided that the three data acquisition systems should be as similar as possible, so that physicists moving from one experiment to another would find a familiar environment.
 To that end, a group of specialist physicists was hired to form a data acquisition development group to develop a common system for all three halls.
 CODA, the CEBAF Online Data Acquisition system, was the result.

 CODA is a set of software tools and recommended hardware that facilitates a data acquisition system for nuclear physics experiments.
 In nuclear and particle physics experiments, the particle tracks are digitized by the data acquisition system, but the detectors are capable of generating a large number of possible measurements, or "data channels".

 Typically, the ADC, TDC, and other digital electronics are large circuit boards with connectors at the front edge that provide input and output for digital signals, and a connector at the back that plugs into a backplane.
 A group of boards is plugged into a chassis, or "crate", that provides physical support, power, and cooling for the boards and backplane.
 This arrangement allows electronics capable of digitizing many hundreds of channels to be compressed into a single chassis.

 In the CODA system, each chassis contains a board that is an intelligent controller for the rest of the chassis.
 This board, called a ReadOut Controller (ROC), configures each of the digitizing boards upon first receiving data, reads the data from the digitizers, and formats the data for later analysis.

+Directors

+The following persons served as the director of the Thomas Jefferson National Accelerator Facility: